liuliangyz/MiRouterSS/README.md

 ##**Requirements:**
 1. MiRouter >= R1D (MiRouterSS doesn't support MiRouter Mini)
 2. Your MiRouter has already open SSH
-3. You have ShadowSocks server account, such as
+3. You have ShadowSocks server account

->Server IP

->Server Port

->Server Password

->Method

 ##**How to install it**
 1. SSH to your MiRouterSS